Canopy Security · UX Design & Research

 A confirmation step before snooze activates

 There was a temptation to make snooze a one-tap action with no friction.
 I pushed back.
 Pausing a security system is a deliberate decision — it deserves a moment of intentionality.
 The confirmation screen adds one step but removes a lot of regret.
-Post-launch, we saw virtually no support tickets from users accidentally snoozeing and missing real events.
+Post-launch, we saw virtually no support tickets from users accidentally snoozing and missing real events.

 03